OSCOSS/AR-Annotator/README.md

 # ARAN
-ARAN stands for Automatic Article and Review Annotator
+ARAN stands for Automatic Article and Review Annotator.

-This is repositoy of ARAN and includes
+The repositoy of ARAN includes:
-###
   The source code,
   Evaluation procedure,
   and a sample created article.
-###

   In the following comes detailed explanation of each folder: